-If your daughter is acting out, boot camps for girls can be a great way to get her back on track.
+If your daughter is acting out, boot camps can be a way to get her back on track.
 These quick, intense programs can provide a total system shock and stop bad behavior before it really gets going.
 But take care not to put an emotionally or psychologically challenged girl in a boot camp.

 What exactly do boot camps for girls provide?

 When most people think of boot camps, they think of the training course provided by the U.S. Military when a person signs up for duty.
 Boot camps for girls are very similar to these professional courses, but they are designed for defiant teenagers instead of grown adults going off to war.

 What this means is that these programs are founded on the principles of discipline, structure, and physical exertion.
 The military has found that by emphasizing these three things, they can create men and women who are disciplined, obedient, and committed to service.
 The same thinking applies to teenage boot camps.
 Your daughter will be living communally with other likeminded teenagers.
 They will learn very quickly that they need to not only work together, but that they need to follow directions and obey the rules if they expect to succeed in the program.

 Each day in boot camp is rigidly structured, consisting of a wake up call, physical training, cleaning, and drills.
 These activities are designed to eliminate defiance, break girls of their authority issues, and instill a new sense of confidence and self-discipline.
 They will be expected to comply entirely throughout their stay here and learn, above all, a respect for authority.